magne4000/ts-apicalypse/ts-apicalypse/README.md

   result: {...}[]
 })[]

-// you can then use `isNamed` helper to help you narrow those types const result = data[0];
+// you can then use `isNamed` type-guard to help you narrow those types const result = data[0];
 if (isNamed(result, 'alias1')) {
   result.result...